newrelic/video-html5-js/README.md

 - The Html5 tracker is available as a ready-to-use JavaScript snippet for easy copy-paste integration.
 - New Relic Html5 tracker auto-detects events emitted by Html5 Player.
-- Ensure that the **Browser agent** is successfully instrumented before deploying the media tracker.
 - For questions and feedback on this package, please visit the [Explorer's Hub](https://discuss.newrelic.com), New Relic's community support forum.
 - Looking to contribute to the Player Name agent code base?
 See [DEVELOPING.md](./DEVELOPING.md) for instructions on building and testing the browser agent library, and Contributors.

 ## Adding The Html5 Tracker To Your Project

-To integrate New Relic Tracker Agent into your web application effectively, you'll need to instrument the Browser Agent code first and then add the player script.
-Below is a guide on how to do this within your HTML file:
+To integrate New Relic Tracker Agent into your web application effectively, Below is a guide on how to do this within your HTML file, if you want to with snippet code

 ```html
 <!DOCTYPE html>